evklein/blog/src/pages/posts/identicons.md

 ```

 4. Interpolate the dot products, first along the x-axis, and then once more along the y-axis.
-This final interpolation is our **perlin noise value at that point.**
+This final interpolation is our **Perlin noise value at that point.**

 ```